KDE/kdeconnect-meta/protocol.md

         * `addresses`: [**`Array`**](#array) of **`Address`** [🔒](#symbols)

-            A list of partipating contacts.
+            A list of participating contacts.
 If the message is incoming, the first `Address` will be the sender.
 If the message is outgoing, every `Address` will be a recipient.

             * **`Address`** ([**`Object`**](#object))